PowerCyberTraining/powercybertraining.github.io/pct/modules/06/intro.md

 ## 1. Introduction**

 The increasing integration of distributed energy resources (DERs)—including solar photovoltaics (PV), battery storage systems, and responsive loads—into distribution networks presents new challenges for maintaining the frequency stability and real-time balance of the entire power grid.
-Although DERs are typically connected at the distribution level, their aggregated behaviors can significantly influence transmission system dynamics, particularly during disturbances or rapid load/generation variations.
+Although DERs are typically connected at the distribution level and have a small individual capacity, their aggregated behaviors can significantly influence transmission system dynamics, particularly during disturbances or rapid load/generation variations.

+Power systems operators usually perform transmission and distribution simulations separately.
+For example, the dynamic simulation is usually conducted for the transmission system since the major dynamic components such as the large scale generators are usually connected to high voltage transmission network.
+While the distribution simulation usually limited to steady-state power flow simulations to check the distribution voltage profile and protection setting.

-To capture these interdependencies, Transmission-and-Distribution (T&D) dynamic co-simulation has emerged as an essential approach.
+With the increasing penetration of DERs, distribution network can significantly impact the transmission dynamics.
+To capture these interdependencies between distribution and transmission networks, Transmission-and-Distribution (T&D) dynamic co-simulation has emerged as an essential approach.
 It enables the simultaneous simulation of transmission and distribution networks, allowing researchers and operators to study system-wide impacts of DERs with high accuracy and scalability.

 ### Why is T&D Dynamic Co-Simulation Important?**

 **Accurate DER Frequency Response Modeling:** Captures both primary frequency response (PFR) and secondary frequency response (SFR) from DERs under various grid conditions.

-**Integrated Multi-Domain Dynamics:** Simulates the electromechanical dynamics of the transmission system alongside the quasi-static time series (QSTS) behavior of the distribution system, accounting for the local voltage constraints critical to DER operation.
+**Integrated Multi-Domain Dynamics:** Simulates the electromechanical dynamics of the transmission system and DERs, alongside the quasi-static time series (QSTS) behavior of the distribution system, accounting for the local voltage constraints critical to DER operation.

 **Scalable for Large Systems:** Modern frameworks (e.g., based on HELICS, ANDES, and OpenDSS) allow the co-simulation of systems with thousands of transmission buses and over a million distribution nodes efficiently.